fyzanshaik/portfolio/src/pages/posts/hello-world.md

 tags: ['personal']
 ---

-# What this website is?
+# What is this website?

-Hello fellow developers👋, my name is Faizan Shaik I am a final year undergrad kid who obsessed with backend engineering technologies and cloud.
-I love cloudflare and vercel, I like building small blocks of logic and piecing them together to orchestrate work.
-Since a kid I have always been tinkering with any new technology that my hands could find and right now I am tinkering with distributed systems, operating systems and machine learning code.
+Hello fellow developers 👋!
+My name is Faizan Shaik.
+I’m a final-year undergraduate student obsessed with backend engineering technologies and the cloud.
+I love Cloudflare and Vercel.
+I enjoy building small blocks of logic and piecing them together to orchestrate complex systems.

+Since I was a kid, I’ve always been tinkering with new technologies—whatever I could get my hands on.
+Right now, I’m exploring distributed systems, operating systems, and machine learning code.

 ---

-You'll find me ranting about Football(Hala Madrid!), F1(LECLERECCCCCCCC!) and UFC(rooting for Tom Aspinal to fight Jon Jones) or how bad javascript/java frameworks are(I still love them).
+You’ll find me ranting about Football (Hala Madrid ⚪🤍), F1 (LECLERECCCCCCCC! 🏎️), and UFC (rooting for Tom Aspinall to fight Jon Jones 🥊), or about how bad JavaScript/Java frameworks can be (even though I still love them).

-The goal of this blog is for me to get in a habit of constant learning and writing, for the majority part of my studies I didn't journal my learning I just did stuff which did land me at internships with amazing companies but right now in the age of AI being mediocre isn't enough anymore.
+The goal of this blog is to develop a habit of continuous learning and writing.
+For most of my studies, I didn’t document my progress—I just built things, which fortunately landed me internships at some amazing companies.
+But now, in the age of AI, being mediocre just isn’t enough anymore.

-I am good at learning stuff, implementing features for a product but I struggle with first principle thinking and I have no good ideas for projects, it feels like I am at a rut so this is where I push myself.
+I’m good at learning new things and implementing features for products, but I struggle with first-principles thinking and generating interesting project ideas.
+It feels like I’m in a bit of a rut, so this blog is where I’ll push myself.

-From today I'll be (hopefully) publishing a new blog on computer science foundations -> backend systems and a lot of MATH.
+Starting today, I’ll (hopefully) be publishing new blogs on computer science foundations, backend systems, and a lot of math!

-I have an intern for 2026 summer at Atlan as a Backend intern!
-Algorithms + Math are what I am bat at and at the same time they excite me more.
-The world of computing is changing, we are at the bring of redifining computer + accessibility for everyone.
+I have a summer 2026 internship lined up at **Atlan** as a Backend Intern!
+Algorithms and math are the areas I’m *bad* at—but they’re also the ones that excite me the most.
+The world of computing is changing fast—we’re on the brink of redefining computing and accessibility for everyone.

-Currently on Omarchy an Opinionated Arch linux setup.
+Currently running **Omarchy**, my opinionated Arch Linux setup.

 Nice to have you here 😄!